 Beeswax is, ultimately, made from nectar.
 The nectar is gathered by honey bees – hundreds of thousands of honey bees – from a wide range of flowers and trees throughout the year, including bluebells and pussy willow in the Spring, honeysuckle, chives and sunflowers in the summer and lavender and ivy in the Autumn.
 (Btw – if you’re interested in attracting bees into your garden or window-box, here is a great list of ‘bee-friendly’ flowers, bulbs, trees and shrubs from the British Beekeepers Association.)

 The actual composition of beeswax is quite complex.
-It consists mainly of naturally occurring (obvs!) esters of fatty acids (a key component of many of the oils we eat such as olive oil and sunflower oil) as well as over 200 other minor components.
-New beeswax is light yellow in colour, mainly due to the presence of pollen, but over time it darkens to a golden yellow
+It consists mainly of naturally occurring (obvs!) esters of fatty acids (a key component of many of the oils we eat such as olive oil and sunflower oil) as well as over 200 other minor components (including propolis, pollen and small pieces of flowers).
+When secreted by the bee, the pure beeswax is almost white; only after contact with honey and pollen it darkens to a golden yellow.
+Why we love beeswax!

 It’s amazing how much work goes into producing just a small amount of beeswax:

 - To make a jar of honey (1lb or 454g) the bees need to gather nectar from around 2 million flowers – flying about 55,000 miles (more than twice around the world)

 - The bees convert this honey into wax – it takes about 800g of honey to produce 100g wax.